Chapter 3: Creating a Travel Request App

-- Chpt.1: Using Preinstalled App as Workflow User
+- Chpt.1: Using the Preinstalled App as Workflow User

-Let’s try creating a Travel Request App which is closer to a more practical, for the last challenge of this tutorial.
-Since we are going to make it by remodeling the App you made in Chapter 2, open it with the Modeler.
+Let’s try creating a more useful Travel Request App as a practical challenge in this tutorial.
+Since we are going to make it by remodelling the App you made in Chapter 2, open that within the Modeler.
 [App Setting] > [Detail] button > [Edit].

 Adding Data Items

-For better viewability, we will also change the appearance of the form and initial input values, etc. Try clicking on the [Form Preview] button in the upper right corner of the Data Item tab.
-An input form to be generated by the current setting is displayed.
-Although it operates correctly even as it is, if you change the order of the items or set up the columns, it will become a more user-friendly App.
+To make it easier to read we will also change the appearance of the form and initial input values, etc. Try clicking on the [Form Preview] button in the upper right corner of the Data Item tab.
+The input form to be generated by the current settings is displayed.
+Although it operates correctly even as it is, if you change the order of the items or set up of the columns, it will become a more user-friendly App.

 First, let’s change the order of the Items.
-In the Item list on the left side, you can change the order of the Items by dragging and dropping.
-Please sort them in the following order.
+In the Item list on the left side you can change the order of the Items by dragging and dropping.
+Please sort them into the following order.

 - Date from